Dr. Sara Fletcher and her TeamGreensboro (Guilford County)

 Losing a pet is one of life’s hardest events.
 Let us help.

-We are a Team helping the Greensboro area (25 mile radius) with pet euthanasia for dogs and cats in the comfort of home.
+We are a Team helping the Greensboro area (Guilford County) with pet euthanasia for dogs and cats in the comfort of home.

 What does Pet Loss at Home offer?